thedaemon/binaries/README.md

 # binaries
-Various Binaries for FreeBSD and DOS
+Various Binaries for Windows, FreeBSD and DOS